 Since 2006, we have awarded more than $1 million dollars to 113 students and have assisted 60 students in achieving their college degrees.
 Our ability to award scholarships to outstanding young adults comes from local fund raising events, corporate and private donations, and canister proceeds from local McDonald’s restaurants.

-Applications are generally available in October at rmhc.org and due in January or February of the student’s senior year in high school.
+Applications are available in October at rmhc.org and due January 20th of the student’s senior year in high school.

 Meet Jillian Dixon

 Jillian Dixon received an RMHC-CNI scholarship in the summer of 2011 upon graduation from Griffith High School in Griffith Indiana.
 She began attending Indiana State University to pursue a bachelor’s degree in nursing.

 During her time in college, she was an active member of Chi Omega Sorority, and volunteered her time with the Make A Wish Foundation and at Ronald McDonald House of Indiana in Indianapolis.

 Jillian will graduate in the spring of 2015 with her degree and hopes to work at Riley Hospital for Children in Indianapolis and to continue volunteering with Ronald McDonald House.

 “The scholarship gave me the opportunity to go to college and gave me a greater awareness of Ronald McDonald House Charities and the children and families it serves,” Jillian said.

 Brianna Winbush received an RMHC-CNI/AAFA scholarship in 2011 as a graduating high school senior from St. Joseph High School in Westchester, Illinois.
 She immediately began her four-year college career at the University of Michigan where she began studying psychology.